Packing properties of cubic squarefree monomial ideals: Acknowledgment

 \section{Acknowledgment}

-We are very thankful to Professor R. Villarreal for his helpful comments and suggestions.
+We are very thankful to Professor R. Villarreal and Professor D. Ullman for their helpful comments and suggestions.
 We gratefully acknowledge the helpful computer algebra system Macaulay2~\cite{M2} , without which our work would have been difficult or impossible.